 The striking green-and-white marble facade of 13th- to 15th-century Basilica di Santa Maria Novella fronts an entire monastical complex, comprising romantic church cloisters and a frescoed chapel.
 The basilica itself is a treasure chest of artistic masterpieces, climaxing with frescoes by Domenico Ghirlandaio.
 The lower section of the basilica's striped marbled facade is transitional from Romanesque to Gothic; the upper section and the main doorway (1456–70) were designed by Leon Battista Alberti.
-Book tickets in advance online to cut queuing time.
+Book in advance online to avoid queues.

 As you enter, look straight ahead to see Masaccio's superb fresco Holy Trinity (1424–25), one of the first artworks to use the then newly discovered techniques of perspective and proportion.
 Hanging in the central nave is a luminous painted Crucifix by Giotto (c 1290).